Council Tax Support during Covid-19 crisis

 “They should make enquiries, too, with the Department for Work and Pensions about what other help they may be entitled to.

 “This is a fast-moving national emergency and we can expect many more initiatives by Government in the days and weeks ahead to keep people afloat financially.

 “We will be following all this very closely and will respond quickly and appropriately, keeping people updated on our website with any new benefit rules or entitlements.”

-Councillor Karen Young, Leader and Portfolio Holder for Resources for St Albans City and District Council: firstname.lastname@example.org, 07495 504570.
+Councillor Karen Young, Portfolio Holder for Resources for St Albans City and District Council: firstname.lastname@example.org, 07495 504570.